Aesop and Aesop’s Fables

 One of the most famous legends tells that during a feast, the lord of Aesop too boldly stated that he would drink the sea.
 If he couldn’t he would lose all his wealth.
 The next morning, realizing his claim was impossible to complete, he called Aesop.

+The slave quickly realized the trouble his master was in and promised that he would help save his dignity and honor.
 Both men went to the seashore to face a noisy crowd, gathered to see how the stupid man would “drink the sea”.

 Aesop explained to the people that his master could “drink” the sea, but for the rules to be met all the water from the rivers and lakes, flowing into the sea, should be removed.

 Needless to say, nobody was able to separate the sea, and the master saved his wealth and honor.
-As a reward Aesop received his freedom.
+As a reward, Aesop received his freedom.

 The Death of Aesop

-That is why the Delphic priests of the temple of the Greek god Apollo did not forgive the wisdom of the slave.
-Legend has it Aesop was thrown into the sea from a cliff, accused in stealing a golden cup from a temple.
-The immoral actions of the priests were punished by Apollo, who sent plague to sicken his unworthy servants in his Delphic shrine.
+Legend has it that Aesop was thrown from a cliff into the sea and accused of stealing a golden cup from a temple.
+The priests were punished for their immoral actions by Apollo, who sent a plague to sicken his unworthy servants in his Delphic shrine.

 Aesop – The Ancient Writer of Greek myths and Fables